Banff Springs Hotel

-The hotel opened in 1888 by the Canadian Pacific Railway, as one of the earliest of Canada's grand railway hotels.
-The original 1888 five-storey wooden hotel was designed by Bruce Price and was able to accommodate 280 guests.
-As the hotel grew, the original structure became the North Wing, which was eventually destroyed by fire in April 1926.
+Opened in 1888 by the Canadian Pacific Railway, it is one of the earliest of Canada's grand railway hotels.
+The original five-storey wooden hotel was designed by Bruce Price and was able to accommodate 280 guests.
+With expansions, the original structure became the North Wing, which was eventually destroyed by fire in April 1926.

 The present hotel property is made up of several buildings, of which the main hotel consists of a 1914 eleven-storey center tower designed by Walter S. Painter, and a 1927 North Wing and a 1928 South Wing designed by John Orrock which were built on either side of the Center Tower.
-On 24 June 1988, the hotel buildings were designated as a National Historic Site of Canada.[3]
+On 24 June 1988, the hotel buildings were designated as a National Historic Site of Canada.
 The hotel property is presently managed by Fairmont Hotels and Resorts.

 Location

 The Banff Springs Hotel sits at 405 Spray Avenue near the southern boundary of Banff, a resort town within Banff National Park.
 The hotel property is bounded by roadways and natural waterways.
 Two roadways bound the hotel to the north, Bow River Avenue, and Rundle River Avenue, while Spray Avenue bounds the hotel from the west.
 To the east, the hotel property is bounded by the Spray River.
 The river serves as a tributary for the Bow River, a waterway north of the hotel property.
 The hotel property sits near the confluence of the two rivers.

 The town of Banff is located within the Rocky Mountains mountain range, situated 1414 m above sea level.
 The community itself is built around Tunnel Mountain.
 The hotel property looks over across the valley towards Mount Rundle.
 Other mountain peaks located near the hotel include Cascade Mountain, Mount Norquay, Stoney Squaw Mountain, and Sulphur Mountain.
 Given its location within a national park, the hotel is located near a number of attractions and natural landmarks.
 North of the hotel on the Bow River lies Bow Falls.
 The Banff Upper Hot Springs is a commercially developed hot spring located south of the hotel.